acikgozmehmet/Matrix/README.md

 * [Setup](#setup)

 ## General info
-This class performs matrix operations in a dynamically allocated memory.

 Matrix class can handle the following matrix operations with **interactive** and **file input/output** options.
+It performs the following matrix operations in a **dynamically allocated memory**.
 * matrix addition,
 * matrix subtraction,
 * matrix multiplication,
 * scalar product
 * determinant
 * inverse
 * transpose

 ## Technologies
 Project is created in C++